Unilateral regulation breaks regularity of Turing patterns: Existence of patterns and their dependence on parameters

 It has been shown that \emph{Taqpep} gene is responsible for the regularity of pre-pattern in the case of domestic cats and cheetahs \cite{Kaelin2012}, see Figure~\ref{fi:cheetah} (left).
-King cheetahs have a mutation in this gene and their specific coat pattern is characterized by irregular, large spots, see Figure~\ref{fi:cheetah} (right).
+King cheetahs have a mutation in this gene and their specific coat pattern is characterized by irregular, large spots, see Figure~\ref{fi:cheetah} (right). \emph{Taqpep} encodes a type II membrane-spanning protein of the M1 aminopeptidase family whose metalloprotease-containing ectodomain (further denoted as MCE) can diffuse outside the cell.

+It has been proposed that a reaction-diffusion model is suitable to elucidate a role of MCE for the constitution of pre-patterns \cite{Kaelin2013}.
+Mathematical model \eqref{eq:Maini+g} and considerations from Section~\ref{se:modelmorph} serves this purpose, presuming that variable $v$ is the deviation of the MCE concentration in the extracellular space from its equilibrium concentration $\bar V$.

-A possible explanation can be that this irregular pattern is caused by a unilateral regulation in morphogens and that the \emph{Taqpep} gene is responsible for the strengths of the unilateral source, which we model by the coefficient $\tau$.
-This leads to the hypothesis that in the common morph of cheetah the unilateral regulation is weak ($\tau$ close to zero), resulting in the usual spotted pattern, but in king cheetahs, the mutation in \emph{Taqpep} gene can yield stronger unilateral regulation ($\tau$ around $0.08$).
-For illustration, we may compare the model pattern in Figure~\ref{fi:Maini1} (middle) with the photograph of the common morph of cheetah in Figure~\ref{fi:cheetah} (left) and the model pattern in Figure~\ref{fi:Maini1} (left) with the photograph of the king cheetah in Figure~\ref{fi:cheetah} (right).
+According to the model, the unilateral regulation is weak in the common morph of cheetah ($\tau$ close to zero), resulting in the usual spotted pattern, whereas the mutation in \emph{Taqpep} gene yields stronger unilateral regulation in the case of the king cheetah ($\tau$ around 0.08).
+The simulated patterns relate to real skin patterns, which applies both for the common morph of cheetah, see Figures~\ref{fi:Maini1} (middle) and \ref{fi:cheetah} (left), and the king cheetah, see Figures~\ref{fi:Maini1} (left) and \ref{fi:cheetah} (right).